 How to Use Domain Mapping When You’re Not Running Multisite

-Our Domain Mapping plugin makes mapping domains super easy in Multisite.
-It lets you create as many sites as you want in one WordPress installation and then make them all behave as if they’re separate sites echo on their own domain.
+Mapping domains super easy in Multisite.
+It lets you create as many sites as you want in one WordPress installation and then make them all behave as if they’re separate sites on their own domain.

 But sometimes you want to map a domain when you’re not running Multisite.
-You’ve created a site in its own WordPress installation somewhere on your server, maybe in a subdirectory, but you want to direct a domain name to it and have that show up in the browser instead of your own domain with the subfolder or subdomain showing up.
+Say you’ve created a site in its own WordPress installation somewhere on your server, maybe in a sub-directory, but you want to direct it to an external domain name.
+You want the custom domain name to show up in the browser, instead of the primary domain with the sub-folder or sub-domain showing up.

-The Domain Mapping plugin only works with Multisite, so you can’t use that to map domains to a single site WordPress installation.
-But the good news is that you can map a domain to a subdirectory on another domain so it works in just the same way, by using cPanel and changing some WordPress settings.
+The good news is that you can map a domain to a sub-directory on another domain, so it works in just the same way.
+We’ll be doing this by using cPanel and changing some WordPress settings.